ChrisWhealy/DistributedSystemNotes/Lecture 12.md

 What about read latency though?
 Read latency for a Chain Replication system does not vary with chain length because all reads are directed to the tail.

 Both of these strategies are commonly used; however, the decision as to which one will work best for you is governed primarily by the balance you expect between reads and writes.

-Generally speaking, a write takes approximately four times as long as a read; therefore, before Primary Backup Replication become a good choice, you should expect your system to receive at least a 4:1 ratio of reads to writes.

-Alternatively, if you expect an equal number of reads and writes, then in Chain Replication, the Head process is still going to be heavily loaded compared to the Tail process.